If you lose one or more teeth today, there are many fantastic options available to you, to fill that gap where once a natural tooth existed.

 However loose dentures is something many wearers are very concerned about and, no matter how good the fit, there can be an underlying concern.

 In more recent years the introduction of denture implants has transformed the lives of those wearing full dentures, doing away with the most common denture complaints.

-In this article, we take a detailed look at implant supported and implant retained dentures, from what exactly they are, through to how much they can cost.
+In this article, I take a detailed look at implant supported and implant retained dentures, from what exactly they are, through to how much they can cost.

 What are dentures/false teeth?

 So we are all on the same page and are clear about the topic being discussed let’s take a moment to clarify what a denture is.

 A denture is an artificial replacement for missing teeth and tissues in the mouth.

 It is the equivalent to what a prosthetic leg is to someone who has lost a leg.

 Because a denture offers a ‘false’ tooth, they are often referred to as false teeth.